nathanbabcock/open-in-vscode/readme.md

 - Open Devtools settings and set "Open in VS Code" as the default link handler:

 ![Devtools link handling](link-handling.png)

+You an also right click on any resource link and choose "Open with Open in VS Code" on a case-by-case basis.

 ## Development